Tim Leslie

-Robert Timothy Leslie (born February 4, 1942) is an American politician from California and a member of the Republican Party in US.
+Robert Timothy Leslie (born February 4, 1942) is an American politician from California and a member of the Republican Party in United States.

 Early life and education

 Born in Ashland, Oregon, Leslie moved to California with his family as a two-year-old.
 He earned his Bachelor of Science degree in political science at California State University, Long Beach where he was a member of Sigma Pi fraternity.
 He then earned his Master of Public Administration from the University of Southern California.

 State legislature

 A one-time lobbyist, Leslie first ran for the California State Assembly in 1984, losing to Democratic incumbent Jean Moorhead Duffy by just 1 percent.
 With Moorhead Duffy not seeking re-election in 1986, Leslie comfortably won election to the Sacramento area 5th District over Jack Dugan, an assistant state Attorney General.
 He won re-election in 1988 and 1990 without serious opposition.
 In 1991, Leslie ran for the California State Senate in a special election for the 1st district left vacant when GOP incumbent John Doolittle was elected to Congress.
 He easily won re-election in 1992 and 1996.

 In 2000, when term limits prevented him from seeking re-election to the State Senate, Leslie ran successfully for the 4th District in the State Assembly again and won re-election in 2002 and 2004.